webclinic017/edgedb/docs/reference/auth/index.rst

 The extension uses JSON Web Tokens (JWTs) internally for many operations.
 ``auth_signing_key`` is the value that is used as a symmetric key for signing the JWTs.
-At the moment, the JWTs are not considered “public” API, so there is no need to save this value for your own application use.
+At the moment, the JWTs are not considered "public" API, so there is no need to save this value for your own application use.
 It is exposed mainly to allow rotation.